 Those who used the device report that their tinnitus is much quieter and less annoying.
 Tinnitus-associated stress was also reduced.

-The Drawbacks in the Sleep Study
+The Drawbacks of the Sleep Study

 Additionally, the researchers and study participants could only measure tinnitus loudness subjectively.
-It’s very rare to have a form of tinnitus that can be measured on any devices.
+It’s very rare to have a form of tinnitus that can be measured on any device.
 Most forms of tinnitus are only audible to the sufferers and can’t be detected by hearing professionals.
 Therefore, the results must be gathered by participants that report the level of reduction they experience.

 Despite its faults, this study gives us hope that there may soon be better treatment options for tinnitus.